NicolasRoever/mi_interviews_savings/README.md

 - The db functions (currently in lambda_handler.py at the bottom) are trash
 - There is an issue with the load_remote_session (should return list, returns dict)
 - Think about the logic in the main logic function, does not seem ideal (start/continue/finish)
+- History Indices do not work right now

 ### Here is the current history database structure: